Battlefield 1: Pre-release

 The game received positive response from the community after its official announcement.
 As of May 9, 2016, the Battlefield 1 reveal trailer had become the most liked trailer on YouTube, with over 2 million likes.
 Electronic Arts expected the game to sell at least 14 million units in its first year of release.
 Writing for Wired, Julie Muncy felt worried that the game may not be able to reflect the complex situations in World War I, and thought that the war may not be an ideal setting for a video game.
 In contrast, Zams Robert Rath reflected on the same themes, and noted that World War I was largely forgotten in popular culture due to its inability to inspire passion or interest; Rath suggested Battlefield 1 could rejuvenate popular interest in the war.
 At The Guardian, Alex Hern criticized what he perceived as the hypocrisy of those objecting to a video game portrayal of WWI, writing: "Asking whether the First World War is an appropriate topic for a first-person shooter may reveal a more pressing question: why do we think any war is?"

-Post-releaseBattlefield 1 received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Post-releaseBattlefield 1 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Reviewers praised the game's unique, refreshing setting, as well as the risk DICE took when developing a WW1-themed game.
 The multiplayer component was praised for its solid mechanics, the new game mode Operations, the soundtrack, and the maps, amongst other things.
-Although praise was given to the single-player campaign for its story and level design, it was nonetheless criticized for being too short.
+Although International Business Times gave praise to the single-player campaign for its story and level design, they nonetheless criticized it for being too short.
 PC World also criticized that all six campaigns take place from the viewpoint of the Allied Powers and the viewpoint from the Central Powers is absent.